Identifying and characterizing functions of long non-coding RNA-protein interactions

 Our lab is highly interested in using and optimizing advanced technologies to 1) determine what the specific functions of lncRNAs are, 2) decipher how lncRNAs location in cells determined their function, and 3) how lncRNAs structure affects various cellular processes.

-Long Non-coding RNAs in Late-stage Relapse Breast Cancer
+Long Non-coding RNA-protein binding in Late-stage Relapse Breast Cancer

 Despite the proven benefits of adjuvant endocrine therapy in women with estrogen receptor (ER) positive BC, relapses still occur even after initial treatment with endocrine therapy for 5 years, referred to as late-stage relapse.
-To address this, we have identified differentially expressed lncRNAs when comparing primary and late-stage breast cancer patient tumors and primary cell lines by RNA Sequencing.
+To address this, we have identified differentially expressed lncRNAs associated with late-stage breast cancer patient tumors and primary cell lines by RNA Sequencing.
 We are now focused on characterizing late-stage relapse BC lncRNAs that are associated with proliferation and metastasis to determine if they may be used as biomarkers and play important roles in late-stage relapse.

 Regulatory role and therapeutic potential of long non-coding RNAs in metastatic colorectal cancer (mCRC)

 Despite advances in our understanding of primary CRC oncogenesis, the mechanisms by which CRC becomes metastatic and leads to patient death is poorly characterized.
 In addition, the lack of reliable biomarkers to predict development of mCRC is a critical barrier.
 Dr. Silva-Fisher previously identified RNAs Associated with Metastasis (RAMS11) to be highly important in the regulation of promoting metastasis .
 The Silva-Fisher lab continues to evaluate mCRC lncRNAs as prognostic biomarkers and potential novel therapeutics.